 - Top left click ‘To Table’ and press ‘ok’

-- M code should look like this: = Table.FromList(Source, Splitter.SplitByNothing(), null, null, ExtraValues.Error)
+- M code looks like this: = Table.FromList(Source, Splitter.SplitByNothing(), null, null, ExtraValues.Error)

 - Top left click ‘Close & Apply’